Hazwoper Training Levels

 Emergency response to releases of, or substantial threats of releases of, hazardous substances, regardless of location.

-• Operations Level (FRO): Defensive response, contain and limit the release.
-Competence based, or 8 hours of training required.
+- Operations Level (FRO): Defensive response, contain and limit the release.
+8 hours of training required (or a competence-based option exists for experienced workers).

 All emergency response workers shall receive annual refresher training or evaluation to demonstrate competency in their required areas.